 Love the “old ways”?
 Perhaps aspects of ancient religions, or what you’ve found on this site or read in my books, has appealed to you on a deeper level.
 Perhaps you’ve always felt a sense of a natural sense of well-being, reverence or inspiration when you look into a flame, but you’re missing a sense of structure to express or expand upon those feelings.

-Well, you’re not alone.
-Vesta’s “Eternal Flame” dates back over three-thousand years, from distant antiquity to this very day.
-Its simple focus and rituals have adapted over the years, and a growing number of people are again lighting it in their homes.
+If so, you’re not alone.
+Vesta’s “Eternal Flame” dates back many centuries, from distant antiquity to this very day.
+Its simple focus and rituals have adapted over the years, and a growing number of people, especially those who identify as “spiritual but not religious,” are again lighting it in their homes.

 Light it for comfort, inspiration and well-being.
 It’s worked for millions of people for millennia.
 Here are a few fundamentals to get you started.